wp-plugins/nelio-ab-testing/readme.txt

 = 3.2.8 =
-* Buf fix: compatibility issuse with JetPack and IE10 are now fixed
+* Bug fix: compatibility issue with JetPack and IE10 are now fixed

 = 3.2.7 =